Get free weekly resources from us!

 To keep it simple, you can break VBS into four basic buckets:

-• Program resources – station resources, registration resources, etc.
+• Program resources—such as station resources, registration resources, and game materials.

 To determine your overall program costs, look for a Master Supply List in your VBS kit.